 How long will my order take to reach me?

 Our standard UK delivery takes 2-4 working days to reach you from dispatch.
 International orders can take 9-12 working days to arrive.
-On the odd occasion we sometimes have had the added fun of international orders being delayed at customs for reason we know not, which may take the delivery a little beyond the 12 working days, so please make sure you place your order allowing plenty of time.
+Occasionally, we have the added fun of international orders being delayed at customs for reasons we know not why, which may take the delivery a little beyond those timings, so please make sure you allow plenty of time if you can.